dlc-markets/pythia/README.md

 }
 ```

-To which the websocket respond:
+To which the websocket responds:

 ```json
 < {